 My everyday notebook is a brown, regular sized Midori Traveler’s Airport Edition, which a friend purchased for me while he was visiting Japan.
 Inside of my notebook, I currently keep just two inserts and a few accessories.
 The first is the weekly diary with grid memo and the other is a grid-ruled notebook.

 My calendar primarily helps me track my daily schedule.
 I write down mostly everything because it really helps me remember what I have to do.
-These days, I use the memo side of my calendar to keep my gratitudes.
+These days, I use the memo side of my calendar to keep my gratitude.
 I try to record something or several things for which I am grateful each day.
-Going through the process of being grateful everyday really helps to keep life in perspective.
+Going through the process of being grateful every day really helps to keep life in perspective.
 No matter how tough a day has been, this practice really helps me remain positive and grounded.
 I think being grateful plays a lead to having a more positive disposition.
 I also use a plastic zippered pouch and folders to hold important items and papers.
 One folder is a Midori kraft file and the other I crafted myself.
-I’m quite excited with that one.
+I’m quite excited about that one.
 I’ve added two pen holders that adhere to my kraft file.
 They hold my two favorite pens.
 I go nowhere without my pens.

 Daily notes that I take throughout the day are written in my second insert, which is a grid-ruled notebook.
 I also do my personal writing in that same notebook.
 Everything is kept together and I use nothing to distinguish one type of entry from another.
 For me, that works.
 Rather than compartmentalizing everything, it’s actually simpler for me to keep it all together.
 That may not work for everyone and that’s an important thing that I’ve learned.
 There is no right way to keep a notebook.